sonmic/clickygame/README.md

 # DOGGIRONCINO - ClickyGame

 This is a memory game built with React.JS.
 Try and click all the pasta dogs without repeating yourself.
 After each click the game shuffles the cards.
-If you repeat guesses, you lose and the score is reset to 0, it also keeps track of your top score.
+If you repeat guesses, you lose and the score is reset to 0, but it keeps track of your top score.
 Enjoy!

 ### Technologies used